quasarframework/eslint-plugin-quasar/README.md

 ```

 ## Fixing Issues
-Currently, **eslint-plugin-quasar** can fix some issues for you, but not all.
+Currently, **eslint-plugin-quasar** can fix some issues for you (for v0.17), but not all.
 To do this, you have to use the `--fix` command-line option with `eslint`.

 What will be fixed are any legacy css class usage to be converted to the new name as per the [Quasar Docs Upgrade Guide](https://quasar.dev/start/upgrade-guide#CSS).
 As well, it can also fix any legacy directive name changes as per the [Quasar Docs Upgrade Guide](https://quasar.dev/start/upgrade-guide#Directives).

-Also, it should be noted that **eslint-plugin-quasar** currently has no support for legacy `QField` and as such, this hsould be a manual process.
+Also, it should be noted that **eslint-plugin-quasar** currently has no support for legacy `QField` and as such, this should be a manual process.

 # Tests
-If you are interested in the output of the testing, you can view the results below:
+If you are interested in the output of the testing, you can view the results below (for v.17):

 ```
 $ mocha tests --recursive